 This training is also possible as a Part Time/Modular version which involves being at Tobias for 4 weeks per year.
 This training is ideally suited to students who work and/or live a little further away from us.
 It is with pleasure that we welcome students from all over the world to this course.
 There are 4 intensive modules over a 2 year period.
 The modules are split into 2 weeks in the Spring and 2 weeks in the Autumn – dates upon request.

 The student is trained in Visual Arts and is able to make proficient use of artistic techniques, exercises and materials in artistic coaching programmes.
 The student can adapt their artistic interventions to the artistic actions of their client groups.
 Students observe the effects of the art medium precisely yet with empathy and sensitivity, also as these present themselves in the client’s work.

 Where Can I Work?

 This qualification enables you to run art groups in health and social contexts, with the aim of promoting wellness.
-Students have gone on to work in hospices, with women’s groups, with children, special needs, mental health, the elderly and many other social settings.
+Students have gone on to work in a wide variety of social settings with:

 Knowledge is developed through:

 - Experiential Therapeutic Exercises (Experience of Art and Creativity)

 - Written Assignments

 - Experiential group and exercises

 - Group Discussion